 - PVC (Polyvinyl Chloride)

-PVC comes with two layers of roofing material, in which the first ply protects from the sun’s damaging rays, and the second layer of material is used as a fixture to fix the PVC material.
-Some people also fix the PVC sheets together to make them water-resistant.
+PVC has two layers of roofing material, where the first layer is used to shield against the harmful rays of the sun, and the second layer of the material is used as an element to secure the PVC material.

 - Modified Bitumen